kindkaktus/shell-tips/README.md

 ## Bash
 - `!< num>` - execite the command number num from the history list
 - `Ctrl+R` – search history in reverse order, press Ctrl+R to search further
+- `echo "$VAR" vs echo $VAR` - the double-quoted version preserves internal spacing such as newlines, tabs and multiple blanks, whereas the unquoted version replaces each sequence of one or more blanks, tabs and newlines with a single space
 - `shopt –s dotglob` – enable visibility of hidden files in bash shell
 - To go to a new line in shell hit `Enter` after typing `\`
 - insert `string` before `pattern` in the given files.
 Works on OpenBSD for sure.